 Collaborative for Equity and Justice in Education Heading link

 The Collaborative for Equity and Justice in Education is a collaborative of faculty members and graduate students and community advisors/partners.
 The Collaborative produces research that supports engagement and advocacy of school communities toward equity and justice in public schools.
 CEJE works in partnership with parents, students, teachers, and community organizations to conduct research and policy analysis, produce policy reports, and engage public discussions of education policy.
 Their work aims to strengthen public education and support public school teachers, democratic teacher unions, parents and students toward schools that provide all children with an equitable public education that is academically rigorous, rich in the arts and physical development, socially and emotionally supportive, grounded in students’ communities and cultures, and that prepares children and youth to participate critically in democratic public life.

 The Make Good Lab is on the 1st floor of the ETMSW building and is equipped with 3-D printers, laser cutter, sewing machine, crafting supplies, soundproof recording booth, performance space, and more.

-The UIC Assessment Clinic serves the Chicagoland community by conducting comprehensive educational evaluations for school age children (6 to 16 years) who are experiencing academic difficulties in school.
+CARES (formerly the Educational Assessment Clinic) serves the Chicagoland community by conducting comprehensive educational evaluations for school age children (6 to 16 years) who are experiencing academic difficulties in school.
 Evaluations are individualized to the student’s particular learning needs and are completed by interns seeking their Masters or Certification in Special Education under the guidance of the clinic instructors and the director.
 These assessments include a comprehensive battery of formal tests, informal measures and both parent and teacher interviews.
 Observations in the classroom and the clinic assist in exploring the student’s academic profile.
 A formal report of the student’s educational strengths with recommendations is written for the parents at the conclusion of the semester.